-The thesaurus and thesaurus_index parameters require that the query_default_operator is set to OR.
+The thesaurus and thesaurus_index parameters require that the query_default_operator be set to OR.

 Use the query_default_field index parameter to override the implicit default field used for queries with an explicitly named field.
-If you want to query on text in specific columns, create a composite index.
-Use the query_default_field="" option to create a composite index that indexes the text in each column included in the index under a field of the same name.
-If you combine the query_default_field="" option with the xmltags option, the composite index is created on only the XML columns.
+If you are creating a composite index, you can use query_default_field="" to index the text in each column included in the index under a field of the same name, thus allowing queries on text in specific columns.